PaulmannLighting/apis-saltans/coordinator/README.md

 The first error reports that the request could not be queued or handed off.
 The second await reports hardware transmission, response-channel, or typed-conversion failures.
-Dropping a returned response future stops observing its result but does not cancel work that has already been queued.
+Dropping a returned response future stops driving and observing that future.
+The coordinator does not promise that dropping it cancels work already handed to the hardware backend.

 `Error` implements `std::error::Error`.
 Hardware, one-shot receive, and timeout variants retain and expose their source errors and can be constructed through `From`; the send variant intentionally